peachjean/config-objects/README.md

     value1=My Configured Value
     intValue=88

-The developer would then create an `ItscoFactory` and create instances of MyConfig from it:
+The developer would then create a `ConfigObjectFactory` and create instances of MyConfig from it:

-    ItscoFactory<Configuration> configurationFactory = new ConfigurationItscoFactory();
+    ConfigObjectFactory confObjFactory = new DefaultConfigObjectFactory();
     Configuration config = new PropertiesConfiguration(new File("myconfig.properties"));
-    MyConfig myConfig = configurationFactory.create(config, MyConfig.class);
+    MyConfig myConfig = confObjFactory.create(config, MyConfig.class);
-    // alternatively, a function can be created Function<Configuration, MyConfig> configFunction = configurationFactory.createGenerator(MyConfig.class);
+    // alternatively, an instantiator can be created Instantiator<MyConfig> configFunction = confObjFactory.createGenerator(MyConfig.class);
-    MyConfig myConfig2 = configFunction.apply(config);
+    MyConfig myConfig2 = configFunction.instantiate(config);

     // prints "My Configured Value"
     System.out.println(myConfig.getValue1());